matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 and a multi-point conferencing unit).
 This means that clients MUST only send call events to rooms with exactly two participants.

 All VoIP events have a `version` field.
-This will be used to determine whether devices support this new version of the protocol.
+This is used to determine whether devices support this new version of the protocol.
 For example, clients can use this field to know whether to expect an `m.call.select_answer` event from their opponent.
 If clients see events with `version` other than `0` or `"1"`